linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 ### Creating the Jenkins Server

-You need to start with a central Jenkins server.
-This server gives you access to the Jenkins dashboard, from which you can manage Jenkins build agents, pipelines, and plugins.
+You need to start by installing Jenkins on a central server.
+This central Jenkins server then gives you access to the Jenkins dashboard, where you can manage everything from build agents to pipelines to plugins.

-These steps show you how to install Jenkins and its dependencies on your machine.

 1. Install Java 11.
 You can do so through the OpenJDK package.
 For this tutorial, you just need the Java runtime (JRE), not the development kit.